Chart Color Schemes

 Tascott is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tascott's dwelling structures, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings.
-In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
-Home ownership in Tascott was at 35.8%, similar to Sydney metro's figure.
-The remaining dwellings were either mortgaged (43.2%) or rented (21.0%).
-The median monthly mortgage repayment in the area was $2,000, lower than Sydney metro's average of $2,150.
-The median weekly rent in Tascott was $450, higher than Sydney metro's figure of $400.
-Nationally, Tascott's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.
+Tascott's dwelling structures, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 74.2% houses and 25.9% other dwellings.
+Home ownership in Tascott stood at 35.8%, aligning with Sydney metro's level.
+Mortgaged dwellings comprised 43.2%, while rented dwellings accounted for 21.0%.
+The median monthly mortgage repayment was $2,000, lower than the Sydney metro average of $2,150.
+Median weekly rent in Tascott was $450, higher than Sydney metro's figure of $400.
+Nationally, Tascott's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing